-The City of Ontario, Health Ontario Initiative (HOI) partners, the League of Conservation Voters, and The Social Impact Artists led the engagement process around Ontario's TCC proposal.
+The City of Ontario, Healthy Ontario Initiative (HOI) partners, the League of Conservation Voters, and The Social Impact Artists led the engagement process around Ontario's TCC proposal.
 The Social Impact Artists, a local consulting organization that focuses on community-based health equity strategies, will collaborate closely with the City of Ontario and its partners to lead engagement efforts.

-- " 12 Community Health Improvement Association meetings - " 5 informational workshops about Ontario Together projects and plans (4 on affordable housing and 1 on urban forestry) with 14-149 stakeholders engaged at each - 3 Ontario TCC Trustees meetings in which project partners and a resident representative coordinated around grant governance - 2 focus groups conducted to debrief about housing outreach efforts with 27 and 41 participants in each - Convening of 15 partners at an event known locally as a World Cafe, in which engagement partners meet to discuss challenges and strategies
+- " 5 Community Health Improvement Association meetings - " 3 informational workshops about Ontario Together projects and plans (one on affordable housing and two on public transportation) with 5 to 42 stakeholders engaged at each - " 4 Ontario TCC Trustee meetings in which project partners and a resident representative coordinated around grant governance - " 5,236 residents and 561 businesses contacted via door-to-door outreach by CEP team